Kalispell Chamber Foundation

 The Kalispell Chamber Foundation is the 501(c)(3) affiliate of the Kalispell Chamber.
 By leveraging charitable giving, the Foundation connects the best minds in business with the most innovative thinkers to help solve important community challenges in the areas of community and economic development, economic research, and community leadership.

 We believe everyone in Montana should have the right skills to fill the jobs of today and have the ability to adapt for the jobs of tomorrow.
-Please consider supporting the Kalispell Chamber Foundation as we set out to develop a solution for our area’s most pressing education and workforce needs, begining in 2020.
+Please consider supporting the Kalispell Chamber Foundation as we set out to develop a solution for our area’s most pressing education and workforce needs.

 Donate to the Kalispell Chamber Foundation